 Grid reference SE 00304 02816

-From Alphin Pike, head back to the edge and take the winding path down towards the trees, it’s tricky in places so take your time.
+From Alphin Pike, head back to the edge and take the winding path down towards the trees, it’s tricky with loose rocks in places so take your time.
 At the woods turn right, follow the path, turn right through a gate and walk downhill.

-Follow until you reach the dam, turn left to walk across, left at the end up the road (that you started on) and look for the footpath on the right heading back up through the woods to the car park.
+Walk until you reach the dam (where you turned off at the start), turn left to walk across then go left at the end and up the road (that you started on) and look for the footpath on the right, through the narrow gap in the wall and head back up the steps through the woods to the car park.

 Do you have any questions about this walk including the scramble section?
 Ask me in the comments.